devcastroitalo/MVCGenPlus/README.md

 ```

-## Contributing to MVCGen
+## Contributing to MVCGenPlus
-To contribute to Financial Control, follow these steps:
+To contribute to MVCGenPlus, follow these steps:

 1. Fork this repo
 2. Create a branch: `git checkout -b <branch_name>`.